Sotatek-TuanNguyen8/Vesting-Portal/README.md

 - HAVE TO:
 - create a brand new **folder** in `/components`, name it by a noun, and short;
 - create a brand new file (.ts) in that new folder, name it by concating the folder name and "`Slice`" suffix;

-### Creating a new action of a slice

-- HAVE TO:
-- create a brand new file (.ts) in `/components/yourSlice/`, name it by a verb, and short;
-- export the action's domains and import it into your slice.

 ### Linter